"I am glad that taking part in a trial might help others on their own cancer journey.”

 - 164 had radiotherapy with carbogen and nicotinamide

-When the researchers compared the average time people lived it was
+When the researchers compared the average time people lived, they found it was:

-- 30 months for those who had radiotherapy only
+- about 2.5 years (30 months) for those who had radiotherapy only

-- 54 months for those who had radiotherapy with carbogen and nicotinamide
+- about 4.5 years (54 months) for those who had radiotherapy with carbogen and nicotinamide

-When the researchers compared the long term side effects of both treatments they found them to be about the same.
+When the researchers compared the long term side effects of both treatments they found they were about the same.

-The research team concluded that adding carbogen and nicotinamide to radiotherapy was beneficial for people with locally advanced bladder cancer.
-And the side effects were very similar to having radiotherapy only.
+The research team concluded that adding carbogen and nicotinamide to radiotherapy did help people with locally advanced bladder cancer.
+And the side effects were similar to having just radiotherapy.

 We have based this summary on information from the team who ran the trial.
 The information they sent us has been reviewed by independent specialists (